stcucufa/miRCo-engine/README.md

 Game are currently served out of `/games` dir.

-To just iterate on your own game on a loop, move all the other `/games` to `archived-games`.

 Copy the [game template](https://github.com/clairefro/miRCo-engine/tree/main/game-template) `your-game` into `/games` in local development, which has boiler templates.

+Run server locally with `npm run dev` and navigate to http://localhost:3000/?game=your-game to iterate on your game only

 The `manifest.json` file declares game metadata and registers assets and instructions